Prototype Selection Using Topological Data Analysis: Foundational Concepts

 \subsection{Persistent Homology}

 \textit{Homology} provides an algebraic framework for quantifying topological features using simplicial complexes.
 The \textit{homology group}, $H_k(\mathcal{X})$, is calculated by defining boundary maps between the \textit{chain} of different groups of formal linear combinations of $k$-simplices, finding the kernels and images of these maps, and then taking the quotient of the kernels by the images at each stage.
 For each dimension $k$, $H_k(\mathcal{X})$ characterizes the $k$-dimensional ``holes" in the topological space $\mathcal{X}$ \cite{carlsson_topology_2009, dey_computational_2022}. $H_0(\mathcal{X})$ measures connected components, $H_1(\mathcal{X})$ measures ``loops'' or 1-dimensional holes, $H_2(\mathcal{X})$ measures ``voids'' or 2-dimensional holes, and so on with $H_k(\mathcal{X})$ measuring $k$-dimensional analogues.
-One \textit{topological invariant}, is the rank of $H_k(\mathcal{X})$, called the \textit{Betti number} which measures the number of independent $k$-dimensional holes \cite{schenck_algebraic_2022}.
-For a complete theoretical basis, see \cite{edelsbrunner_computational_2010}. \\

-As a general rule, the objective of persistent homology is to track how homology changes across scale values which vary incrementally, in a process known as a filtration.
+The objective of persistent homology is to track how homology changes across scale values which vary incrementally, in a process known as a filtration.

 \begin{definition} Let $\mathcal{K}$ be a simplicial complex.
 A \textit{filtration}, $\mathcal{F}$, on $\mathcal{K}$ is a succession of increasing \textit{sub-complexes} of $\mathcal{K}$, $\emptyset \subseteq \mathcal{K}_0 \subseteq \mathcal{K}_1 \subseteq \mathcal{K}_2\cdots\subseteq\mathcal{K}_n = \mathcal{K}$.
 In this case, $\mathcal{K}$ is called a filtered simplicial complex. \end{definition}